lateplate/lateplate.github.io/_posts/2014-02-07-i-finally-figured-out-budgeting.md

 ---
 layout: post
 title: I finally figured out budgeting
-star: true
+type: star
 ---
 At the ripe age of 36 - a modest 18 years after starting to do my own finances - I think I've finally figured how to budget my money properly.

 It's not that I've ever been in a bad financial situation.
 I've always had positive cash flow, reasonable debt, and a decent retirement account.
 So it'd be easy to say that my budgeting systems must've been working.

 But I never felt like I really understood budgeting that well.
 I knew what I did was working OK, but my system felt wishy-washy, even unstable.
 And with two kids, you don't want things to be unstable!